rocky-linux/documentation/docs/books/nvchad/install_nvim.md

     make CMAKE_BUILD_TYPE=RelWithDebInfo
     ```

-    We chose the `RelWithDebInfo` type because it provides optimizations, and a useful debugging layer for later customizations.
+    We chose the `RelWithDebInfo` type because it provides optimizations, and a useful debugging layer for later customization.
 You could also use the `Release` type if you prefer maximum performance.

     The process takes care of configuring and compiling the files that are to be put into our system.
 These files are saved in `neovim/build`.
 To install them, we will use the *make install* command: